 NOTE: If the R.O.
 Membrane is to be replaced, see Sec.
-IV, F.1-3, page 9 for the proper procedure.
+IV, F.1-3, page 9, for the proper procedure.

 Use a drip pan to catch any water that may spill when the Filter Housings are removed.
-Refer to Fig. 1, page 1 for component location.
+Refer to Fig. 1 page 1 for component location.

 - Close the Feed Water Saddle Valve by turning fully clockwise and open the Dispensing Faucet by lifting the handle.
-Allow the Holding Tank to empty. - 2.
-Loosen and remove the Sediment/Carbon Filter and the Activated Carbon Filter Housings.
-Discard the filters. - 3.
-Wash the inside of the Housings using a mild detergent and a soft cloth.
+Allow the Holding Tank to empty. - Loosen and remove the Sediment/Carbon Filter and the Activated Carbon Filter Housings.
+Discard the filters. - Wash the inside of the Housings using a mild detergent and a soft cloth.
 Do not use abrasive cleaners or pads.
 Thoroughly rinse all soap from the Housings before reassembly. - 4.
-To sanitize the system and replace the filters:

-NOTE: The system should be sanitized before installing the Sediment/Carbon Prefilter and Activated Carbon Post Filter.

-- •Use a good quality unscented 51⁄4% liquid chlorine household bleach. - Add one capful of bleach (this is 2 tsp. or 10 ml) to the Sediment/Carbon Filter Housing and temporarily install the Housing without the Sediment/Carbon Prefilter. - Check the Housing O-ring for proper position in its groove, engage and firmly tighten the Housing hand tight only. - Add one capful of bleach to the Activated Carbon Filter Housing.
-Carefully fill the Housing with tap water and temporarily install the Housing without the Activated Carbon Post Filter. - The Dispensing Faucet should be open, slowly open the Feed Water Saddle Valve. - As soon as water begins to drip out of the Dispensing Faucet, close the Faucet. - Let the system stand for 15 minutes. - At the end of 15 minutes, in the following order, close the Feed Water Saddle Valve, close the Holding Tank Valve and open the Dispensing Faucet to release the pressure. - •Remove the Sediment/Carbon Filter Housing and empty.
+To sanitize the system and replace the filters: NOTE: The system should be sanitized before installing the Sediment/Carbon Prefilter and Activated Carbon Post Filter. - •Use a good quality unscented 51⁄4% liquid chlorine household bleach. - Add one capful of bleach (this is 2 tsp. or 10 ml) to the Sediment/Carbon Filter Housing and temporarily install the Housing without the Sediment/Carbon Prefilter.
+Check the Housing O-ring for proper position in its groove, engage and firmly tighten the Housing hand tight only. - Add one capful of bleach to the Activated Carbon Filter Housing.
+Carefully fill the Housing with tap water and temporarily install the Housing without the Activated Carbon Post Filter. - The Dispensing Faucet should be open, slowly open the Feed Water Saddle Valve. - As soon as water begins to drip out of the Dispensing Faucet, close the Faucet. - •Let the system stand for 15 minutes. - At the end of 15 minutes, in the following order, close the Feed Water Saddle Valve, close the Holding Tank Valve and open the Dispensing Faucet to release the pressure. - Remove the Sediment/Carbon Filter Housing and empty.
 Remove the wrapping and install the Sediment/Carbon Prefilter.

 Firmly tighten the Housing hand tight only.

-- •Remove the Activated Carbon Filter Housing and empty.
-Remove the wrapping and install the Activated Carbon Post Filter.
-Firmly tighten the Housing hand tight only. - Disconnect the yellow product water tubing that runs from the Holding Tank to the Manifold (see Fig. 1, page 1).
-Put 50 drops of bleach (this is 1⁄2 tsp. or 3 ml) into the tubing and reconnect it. - Slowly open the Feed Water Saddle Valve.
-When water begins dripping out of the Dispensing Faucet, in the following order, close the Faucet and then open the Holding Tank Valve. - Do not open the Faucet for at least 6 hours. - Discard the first three full tanks of water produced; they will contain chlorine. - When the Faucet if first opened, expect air and carbon fines (very fine black powder), from the new Activated Carbon Post Filter to be rinsed out.
-This is normal for the first tank of water.
+- Remove the Activated Carbon Filter

+Housing and empty.
+Remove the wrapping

+and install the Activated Carbon Post Filter.

+Firmly tighten the Housing hand tight only.

+- Disconnect the yellow product water tubing that runs from the Holding Tank to the Tee (see Fig. 1, page 1).
+Put 50 drops of bleach (this is 1⁄2 tsp. or 3 ml) into the tubing and reconnect it to the Tee.